georg-braun/meal-mate/README.md

 🚲 Basic
 - [ ] Manage items (like food) in categories
+  - [x] Add category
+  - [ ] Add item to category
+  - [ ] Delete item
+  - [ ] Move item to another category
 - [ ] Show me shopping lists with the stuff that I have to buy somewhere.
   - [ ] I can add manually add items to the list.
-  - [ ] I can check off items on the shopping list during shopping.
+  - [ ] I can check off/remove items on the shopping list during shopping.
   - [ ] Show the category of the shopping list entry.
   - [ ] Sort the shopping list by category therefore I don't have to run zigzag through the supermarket.